 - Caren Ulrich Stacy, Founder and Chief Experimentation Officer, Diversity Lab

-Nadira Clarke, Moderator, Baker Botts
+Nadira Clarke, Moderator, Partner at Baker Botts

 Nadira Clarke is a formidable litigator with first-chair trial experience, she focuses her practice on technically complex, high-stakes matters.
 She is sought after for her aggressive defense of corporations and executives facing large-scale, multi-faceted governmental investigations.
 Calm and decisive by nature, she provides leadership and valuable counsel in a crisis.